Louis-ChunHongChan/Self_Study_Programming/README.md

 **!!!** When the same function definition appears in single cpp file -> compile error; When the same definition appears in different cpp file -> linking error

-- *static* functions are only declared to be used in that specific cpp file, which linker will ignore during linking
-  - To avoid conflict if there are different definitions of a function
-- *inline* similar to static but return the same address in different cpp files when *static* returns different address

 **<u>Variables</u>**

 - *char* - 1 byte